Aylmer Haldane: Early military career

+He attended the Staff College, Camberley, from 1892 to 1893.
+While there he was on 8 April 1892 promoted to the rank of captain.

 Two tanks passing through Cologne, Germany for inspection by the GOC VI Corps, Lieutenant General Sir Aylmer Haldane, June 1919.

 Between 1894 and 1895, Haldane was part of the Waziristan Field Force and participated in the Chitral Expedition.
-He was dispatched to quell the Afridis rebellion in the Tirah campaign for the next two years (1897–1898), was appointed a Companion of the Distinguished Service Order (DSO) on 20 May 1898, and became aide-de-camp to General Sir William Lockhart, Commander-in-Chief in India, later the same year.
-Haldane fought in the Second Boer War in South Africa, where he was taken as a prisoner of war.
+In April 1896 he became aide-de-camp to General Sir William Lockhart, Commander-in-Chief in India.
+He was dispatched to quell the Afridis rebellion in the Tirah campaign for the next two years (1897–1898) and was appointed a Companion of the Distinguished Service Order (DSO) on 20 May 1898.

+Haldane fought in the Second Boer War, which began in October 1899, in South Africa, where he was taken as a prisoner of war.
 While imprisoned in Pretoria, he planned the escape which made Winston Churchill famous.
 Haldane failed to escape at the same time and later complained of Churchill's lack of regard for those who should have escaped with him.
 However, Haldane later managed his own escape.